 Electrical outlet is a very common name for a receptacle.
 Many home improvement stores use the term “electrical outlet” when referring to a receptacle.
 Outlets are the points at which the electrical system are accessed (receptacle outlet or lighting outlet).
 A lighting outlet is an electrical box where a light fixture is mounted and gets power.
 A receptacle outlet is an electrical box where a receptacle is mounted and gets power.

 The most common reason receptacles need to be replaced is because of physical damage.
-Rarely will a standard receptacle fail electrically (120 V and neutral present at the terminals, but not at the plug).
+Rarely will a standard receptacle fail electrically (line and neutral present at the terminals, but not at the plug).
 If a receptacle is cracked or a plug is loose fitting, it is time for it to be replaced.
 When replacing a receptacle, consider replacing the cover unless it looks new or cleans up nicely.

 Sometimes the plastic is broken just below the ground pin opening.
 This usually happens when a plug is yanked out improperly from the receptacle.
 As long as the plug fits snugly into the receptacle, and there is no other damage, the receptacle should not need to be replaced.